bepzi/.dotfiles/INSTALL.md

 `xorg-xbacklight` (optional).
 Also install: `gnome-keyring`, for managing Wi-Fi passwords and whatnot.

 I use `xlogin` to automatically source my `~/.xinitrc` and log in, but if that's not something you want, don't install `xlogin` and install the display manager of your choice. *Otherwise*, do `sudo systemctl enable xlogin@yourusernamegoeshere.service`.
-Just make sure whatever you use sources `~/.xinitrc`, failing that, `~/.xprofile`.
+Just make sure whatever you use sources `~/.xinitrc`, and failing that, `~/.xprofile`.

 My config files are set up to use `i3`, a tiling window manager.
 Install `i3-gaps`, `polybar`, `rofi-git`, and